inko-lang/website/source/manual/virtual-machine/instructions.html.md

 This instruction requires three arguments:

-1. The register to store the result in, this is always `nil`.
+1. The register to store the result in, this is the value that is hashed.
 2. The register containing the hasher to use.
 3. The register containing the object to hash.